Nidhi3338/Accenture-Data_analytics/README.md

 The top 5 categories
  By completing the task, you've gained the following skills: data modelling , data cleaning
 ## Task 3
+- presentaion for the cilent to be made